123kevyd/recipeasy/README.md

 - Input and store user data
 - Recipe Ratings
 - User Recipes
-- Can respond to 100 users with 1000 requests per minute concurrently
+- Can respond to 1000 requests per minute concurrently

 Tech
 - planning to use react for front end